Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Hamiltonian Deep Neural Networks

 Clearly, it may be convenient to replace FE with more sophisticated discretization methods, depending on the desired structural properties of the DNN.
 For instance, the authors of ~\cite{Haber_2017} use Verlet discretization for a specific class of DNNs.
 Later in this work, we show that S-IE discretization will allow us to formally prove that the phenomenon of vanishing gradients cannot occur in H-DNNs.

 A remarkable feature of ODE-based DNNs is that their properties can be studied by using nonlinear system theory for analyzing the continuous-time model \eqref{eq:firstorderODE}.
 Further, this allows one to study the effect of discretization independently.
-As we see in later sections, such way of thinking proves effective for the case of H-DNNs.